Ahmad1717/MyStore/README.md

 4- navigate to project folder
 5- run pod install

-incase you don't have cocopods installed in your machine please open the terminal and run **sudo gem install cocoapods**
+in case you don't have cocopods installed in your machine please open the terminal and run **sudo gem install cocoapods**